Mean field theory of spin glasses: Introduction

-The analysis of 1RSB models is much simpler than fRSB ones, and fortunately their phenomenology is already very interesting and rich; moreover, many interesting systems like fragile glasses and many optimization problems are conjectured to belong to this class.
-Therefore, in the following we will start our analysis by the study of $p$-spin glasses, and then describe (shortly) the solution of the more complicated SK model.
+The analysis of 1RSB models is fortunately much simpler than that of fRSB ones, and their phenomenology is also quite interesting and rich.
+Additionally, many interesting systems like fragile glasses and many optimization problems are conjectured to belong to this class.
+We will therefore start our analysis by studying $p$-spin glasses, and then describe (shortly) the solution of the more complicated SK model.